KarelPeeters/HwLang/README.md

 [//]: # (TODO make some remark about this leading to low productivity for HW dev compared to SW dev?)

 This project takes a different approach: we implement a compiler that compiles a newly designed, modern HDL with the important features we want, and compiles it to a lowest common denominator subset of Verilog.
-This effectively solves decouples language development from tooling development.
+This effectively decouples language development from tooling development.
 Improvements to the language, compiler and surrounding infrastructure can be made without having to wait on all the different EDA vendors to follow.
 EDA vendors in turn can focus on improving the core functionality of the tools instead of all doing the duplicate work of keeping up with